 Our clinicians conduct assessments in a range of areas to help young people and their families better understand their needs.

-- Autism spectrum disorder
+- Comprehensive Autism spectrum disorder (ASD) assessments

-- Speech and language abilities
+- Speech and Language assessments

 All assessments are evidence-based and include detailed recommendations to address the identified needs and assist with planning for therapy and support services.